Running the RPC adapter

 -e

-flag and passing the URL of a Mandala, Acala and Karura node allows for running the local RPC adapter while communicating with a public network.In this mode, Txs and logs can only be found after they are finalized.
-Now deprecated in favor for the
+flag and passing the URL of a Mandala, Acala and Karura node allows for running the local RPC adapter while communicating with a public network.For local testing, we usually turn this mode on, together with a local

 finalized